beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN/README.md

 <center><img src="./assets/lpw-linkcheck-ok.png" alt="LoRaWAN ACK"></center>

-If the device is out of the range of gateways (after it had joined before), it will show an error message if the LoRaWAN server did not ACK the packet:
+If the device is out of the range of gateways (after it had joined before), it will show an error message if the LoRaWAN server did respond to the LinkCheck request:
 - Linkcheck result
 - Number of lost packets